top of page

 What "can you have" on EATING (non-fasting) days, in between TRE (meals)?
 Plain water, black coffee and/or herbal teas.
 This is an eating day with (at least) 2 eating windows, NOT a fasting day.
 NO fasting aids for eating days, obviously!
 You don't want to have "Eating aids", these are nothing more than "snacks" (insulin spikes continuously throughout the day).

-How many TRE windows should you have in an eating day?
-Many people following our program choose to have two windows, 6-8 hours apart.
+How many TRE meals should you have in an eating day?
+Many people following our program choose to have two meals, 6-8 hours apart.
 How about a fasting day?
 Maybe one TRE (or none if you’re going for a complete and clean fasting day, let’s say, for the goal of weight loss or autophagy).

 TRE is something you should focus on at all times.
 On the weekends, during trips, holidays and even special occasions.
 No matter what you’re choosing to eat, give TRE the importance it truly deserves!